-I reference the concept of “curation” a lot here on Mission to Learn as well as in other places I write and speak.
+I reference the concept of “curation” – something done by a content curator – a lot here on Mission to Learn as well as in other places I write and speak.
 So, I thought it would be good to say a bit more about what a good curator does, how to find curators, and how to be one.

 The idea behind curators and content curation is that there is such a flood of new content pouring through the Internet pipes these days that being aware of all of it and sorting it out in meaningful ways is simply not possible.
 Curators are people or organizations that do the hard work of sifting through the content within a particular topic area or “meme” and pulling out the things that seem to make most sense.
 This effort involves significantly more than finding and regurgitating links, though.
 A good curator must be skilled at:

 Bottom line: A curator is an individual or organization who excels at helping others make sense.